Cmoen11/BuffBot/README.md

 Command | What it does | Who can do it?
 --- | --- | ---
-`!help` | Gives a list of all of the commands | Everyone `!math` | Can do nearly everything you want in math | Everyone `!summon` | Bot will join your channel if you're in a voice channel | Restricted `!leaveChannel` | Bot will leave your channel | Restricted `!patrol` | Bot will set people in jail if they do not currently play a game | Restricted `!play` | Bot will join your channel and start playing fine tunes.
-It require a link to the music source. | Restricted `!stop` | Bot will stop playing music. | Restricted `!setvolume`| Bot will change the volume to the given prosent | Restricted `!smug`| Bot will reply with a smug image | Everyone `!smugadd` | needs link to a image, and will add it to the smug list | Restricted
+`!help` | Gives a list of all of the commands | Everyone `!math <math question>` | Can do nearly everything you want in math | Everyone `!summon` | Bot will join your channel if you're in a voice channel | Restricted `!leaveChannel` | Bot will leave your channel | Restricted `!patrol` | Bot will set people in jail if they do not currently play a game | Restricted `!play <music link> ` | Bot will join your channel and start playing fine tunes.
+It require a link to the music source. | Restricted
+`!stop` | Bot will stop playing music. | Restricted `!setvolume <a number between 0 - 100>`| Bot will change the volume to the given prosent | Restricted `!smug`| Bot will reply with a smug image | Everyone `!smugadd <a http link to image that are to be added>` | needs link to a image, and will add it to the smug list | Restricted

 Usergroups | # |
 --- | ---